cap-js/docs/guides/databases.md

 ### @cds.persistence.table

-Annotate an entity with `@cds.persistence.table` to create a table with the effective signature of the view definition instead of a SQL view.
+Annotate an entity with `@cds.persistence.table` to create a table with the effective signature of the view definition instead of an SQL view.

 ```cds
 @cds.persistence.table